Matt Edmondson: Radio

 On 8 January 2010, Edmondson joined BBC Radio 1, and appeared every Friday on Fearne Cotton's show to report on entertainment news and showbiz gossip.
 His first appearance on Cotton's programme was on 15 January 2010.

 Edmondson began presenting the Sunday 10 am to 1 pm slot on BBC Radio 1 on 14 March 2010, filling in for regular presenter Sara Cox while she was on maternity leave.

 Edmondson started a weekly show on BBC Radio 1 on 6 April 2011 replacing Huw Stephens from 9 pm to 10 pm on Wednesdays.
 However, on 19 December 2012, he presented his last Wednesday night show before moving to weekends in January 2013, taking over Vernon Kay's Saturday 10 am – 1 pm slot and Sara Cox's Sunday 10 am – 1 pm slot.

 On 10 April 2018, it was announced that Edmondson and Mollie King would co-present a new afternoon show for BBC Radio 1 beginning in June on Fridays, Saturdays and Sundays.
+In 2024, it was announced that they would be moving to weekdays (except Fridays) on Radio 1 in July.

-In 2018, Edmondson hosted a BBC radio podcast programme in which he and his co-host deliberately vandalised Wikipedia to see how long the vandalism would last.
+In 2018, Edmondson hosted a BBC radio podcast programme in which he and his episode co-hosts, beginning with Amelia Dimoldenberg and Nina Nesbitt, deliberately vandalised Wikipedia to see how long the vandalism would last.

 Other work

 Edmondson was a columnist for The X Factor magazine.
 He appeared in the music video for the song "Make Peace Not War" by British grime artist Skepta.

+Edmondson has designed several published board games through Format Games, which he founded in 2021 with his brother-in-law.

 Personal life

 Edmondson is originally from Portsmouth and attended St Edmund's Catholic School and Havant College.
 He now lives in Lewisham, south-east London.
 His elder sister Kate Arnell is also a television presenter.
 In May 2012, Edmondson became engaged to his long-term girlfriend Bryony Emmett, and the pair married in 2013.
 In September 2016, Edmondson missed an episode of The Xtra Factor Live.
 During the show, it was announced that Bryony had gone into labour, and at the end of the show it was announced that she had given birth to a girl.
 In January 2022, Bryony gave a birth to a second girl.

-In 2020, Edmondson revealed in his Twitter thread that his father killed himself when he was 22.
-He was an alcoholic and had bipolar disorder, specifically stating that he has a diagnosis of cyclothymia.
-Edmondson wrote a song about it with the vocals of Aymee Weir.
-The song is "Your Car".
+Edmondson has been diagnosed with cyclothymia, a form of bipolar disorder (considered to be a milder type).
+In 2020, Edmondson revealed in a Twitter thread that his father was an alcoholic with bipolar disorder who killed himself when Edmondson was 22.
+Edmondson wrote a song about it, "Your Car", with the vocals of Aymee Weir.